Darshan01-07/DSA_Sorting-in_C/README.md

 ### Selection Sort

 Selection Sort is a simple and easy-to-understand sorting algorithm.
 It repeatedly selects the minimum (or maximum) element from the unsorted portion of the array and moves it to the sorted portion.
+Isnt this easy

 ### Traditional Bubble Sort